Bgrlgymnast/credit-risk-classification/report-template.md

-# Module 12 Report Template

 ## Overview of the Analysis

 The purpose of this analyis was to help identify whether a borrower would be a high-risk or a low-risk borrower.

-The Logistic Regession model was used in this analysis to predict the loan risk.
+The Logistic Regession model was used in this analysis to predict the loan risk for borrowers.
 The analysis took multiple variables into consideration when making its predictions.

-* Loan were classified into two categories: heathly loans ("0") or a high-risk loans ("1").
+* Loans were classified into two categories: heathly loans ("0") or a high-risk loans ("1").
 * The variables that were taking into consideratiion were:
     - loan size
     - interest rate